 Interested in marketing your plastic surgery practice, but don’t know where to start?
-If you’re looking to attract new patients, look no further than your own computer.
+If you’re looking to attract new patients interested in cosmetic surgery, look no further than your own computer.
 Approximately one in four Americans report being online constantly, and 77 percent report going online daily, according to Pew Research Center.

-As internet usage rises among Americans, digital marketing is an integral part of any independent healthcare provider’s practice growth strategy.
-Help patients who are interested in your services find you online by following the proven steps discussed in this blog post.
+As internet usage rises among Americans, digital marketing is an integral part of a practice growth strategy for independent plastic surgeons.
+Help patients who are interested in your cosmetic surgery services find you online by following the proven plastic surgery marketing tips discussed in this blog post.

 You might like: 4 ideas to market new aesthetic services to current patients

 The majority of people use online search engines to find medical providers.
-Because plastic surgery involves changes to one’s personal appearance, patients interested in your services might more heavily rely on search engines, such as Google or Yahoo, to quickly access information about procedures, analyze before-and-after photos, and compare online reviews from current and former patients.
+Because plastic surgery involves changes to one’s personal appearance, patients interested in your services might more heavily rely on search engines, such as Google or Yahoo, to quickly access information about plastic surgery procedures, analyze before-and-after photos, and compare online reviews of plastic surgeons from current and former patients.

 Check out: 5 pages your medical website needs